 We even have them in eggs Hilton for breakfast sometimes; legumes stay with you the whole day, banishing those nasty hunger pangs that make us reach mid-morning for a candy bar or cola.

 Planting your seedlings in this rich humus is so rewarding; they take off in the spring once there is warmth and moisture in the soil.
-First the spring rains or, if you have have been harvesting the manner from the skies in the wet months, then you could irrigate.
+First the spring rains or, if you have have been harvesting the manna from the skies in the wet months, then you could irrigate.

 We call all this the synergy of green living.

 Did you find this page interesting?
-How about forwarding it to a friend, or book and food junkie?
-Better still, a Facebook or Twitter tick would help.
+How about forwarding it to a friendly book or food junkie?
+Better still, a social media tick would help.

 Address: